Hickman High School: History

 The 1950s saw the end of racial segregation in Columbia, and Hickman was integrated with Fredrick Douglas High School.
 The influx of students saw a building boom, and class rooms for special education, adult classes, vocational work, and laboratories were built.
 A new gymnasium was built in 1955 and a swimming pool added in 1968.

 In 1961, the tradition of sophomore beanies was ended.
 David Wheeler became Hickman's first presidential scholar in 1964, the first year of the program.
 Hickman saw four state championships in three sports in the 1960s.
 Rock Bridge High School was opened in 1973 as the second high school in Columbia, and competitive women's sports were offered for the first time 1970s.
 The 1980s saw much national recognition; Hickman was given the Blue Ribbon Award for 1984–85.

-President Ronald Reagan visited the school in 1987, and Hickman filled Missouri's quota of Presidential Scholars in 1988.
+Hickman filled Missouri's quota of Presidential Scholars in 1988.
 In 1994–95, Hickman was once again given the Blue Ribbon Award, and four additional Presidential Scholars were named in the decade; Hickman now had a total of 12 Presidential Scholars, more than any public school in Missouri.
 1994 was also the year that Hickman beat Rock Bridge 43-42 in triple overtime in what some called the Game of the Century as crosstown rivals met for only the second time in history, and their first football matchup since 1981.
 Nearly 10,000 spectators witnessed the 10/21/94 event despite an official capacity of about 2,500.
 Computer labs were created in the late 1980s, and the Columbia Aeronautics Space Association (CASA), a realistic space simulation program, was founded.
 In the 1990s, Hickman won state championships in baseball, women's swimming, men's track, men's cross country, and men's tennis.

 2001 saw a presidential scholar each of the first four years and the development of a master plan for Hickman's campus.
 A bond-issue was passed, and the renovations repairing the oldest parts of the school occurred.
 A large commons space, a main office, and language labs were added in 2003.
 In 2005, the oldest part of the building including the auditorium was restored, and the remainder of the school air-conditioned.
 State championships in football, baseball, and track were won in 2005.